Accessibility At Victorious

 In order to elect to camp in this area simply purchase your Weekend Camping – Accessible Zone ticket from the ticket page.
 Please note this ticket includes your festival entry for all three days and access to the offsite campsite.

-Campsite parking will be free to blue badge holders.
+Campsite parking will be free to blue badge holders at the campsite.
 Please bring a valid blue badge to display during the event.

-For those festival go-ers who require a higher level of support at events we also offer a free personal assistant camping ticket.
-In order to apply for a PA camping ticket you will need to fill out our PA application form.
-Applications will be available from October.
-In the meantime, please email us to register your interest and we will email you a form link once it is live.
+Free personal assistant camping tickets are available for those who require a higher level of support at events.
+In order to apply for a PA camping ticket, you will need to fill out our PA application form.

 Please be aware that you will be asked to send proof of eligibility.